Allie Hixson

 Allie Corbin Hixson (May 28, 1924 – October 30, 2007) was a feminist advocate working for women's rights and the passage of the Equal Rights Amendment to the United States Constitution.
-Hixson is credited with being the first woman to earn a PhD in English from the University of Louisville in 1961.
+Hixson is credited with being the first woman to earn a Ph.D. in English from the University of Louisville in 1961.
 Her portrait was hung in the Kentucky State Capitol Rotunda as part of the Kentucky Women Remembered exhibit.

 Early life and education

 Allie Corbin was born in southern Kentucky on May 28, 1924.
-She relocated to Louisville, Kentucky where she married William Forrest Hixson, and they had three children together.
-She is credited with being the first woman to earn a PhD in English from the University of Louisville.
+She relocated to Louisville, Kentucky, where she married William Forrest Hixson, and they had three children together.
+She is credited with being the first woman to earn a Ph.D. in English from the University of Louisville.

 Women's rights and ERA

-Later in life, at age 51 years, Hixson became an advocate for women's rights and the passage of the Equal Rights Amendment to the United States Constitution.
-She was a vice-chair of the National Women's Conference in Houston in 1977.
+Later in life, at age 51, Hixson became an advocate for women's rights and the passage of the Equal Rights Amendment to the United States Constitution.
+She was a vice chair of the National Women's Conference in Houston in 1977.
 In 1986, Hixson and Riane Eisler co-authored ERA Facts and Guide, a handbook about the Equal Rights Amendment.
 In 1992, Hixson became the founding chair of the Equal Rights Amendment Summit.
-Hixson was also the founder of the Louisville Chapter of the Older Women's League.
+Hixson was also the founder of the Louisville chapter of the Older Women's League.
 She was a founder of the Louisville Chapter of the Older Women's League and was active in the American Association of University Women, Business and Professional Women, and Rural American Women.